pinionless/garmin-to-dawarich-sync/README.md

 - The website has no CSS file.
 (See To Do)
 - GPX files are never deleted from mounted folder

-## Database
+## Database (*)
 - Should set up LiteFS if POSTGRES ENV are not set (not tested yet)
 - You can use same postgres container you set up for dawarich.
-But app requires that you create new database ("your_db_name") within that container (for example useing PGAdmin).
+But app requires that you create new database ("your_db_name") within that container (for example using PGAdmin).

 ## python-garminconnect
 This project uses [`python-garminconnect`](https://github.com/cyberjunky/python-garminconnect) to connect and interact with Garmin Connect services.